pyk595/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Person related features
+### Basic features

-This section covers the things you can do for each individual person you add as a contact.
+This section covers the basic functions you can perform on each contact.

 #### Adding a contact: `add`